 Pupils' views are incorporated into Individual Education Plans (IEPs) which are shared with parents and children and reviewed in Progress meetings termly.
-IEPs are completed for children with a statement or Education Health Care (EHC) plan or if the SENCo and parents feel it is relevant for their child.
+IEPs are completed for children with an Education Health Care (EHC) plan and all children who are at SEN Support.